 Science and innovation are at the heart of government strategy for promoting prosperity and growth.
 Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for the UK and UAE.

-SIN UAE work to the following global objectives:
+In the UAE, SIN is working on the following global objectives:

-To support the GCC member states (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and Qatar) in enhancing their resilience and security by addressing long-term threats, including emerging health issues and global challenges on water and food security, as well as through building their capacity to deliver evidence-based policies.
+- Supporting the UAE in enhancing their resilience and security by addressing long-term threats, including emerging health issues and global challenges on water and food security, as well as through building their capacity to deliver evidence-based policies.

 SIN activities in UAE are focused on the following priority thematic areas:

-The Gulf Science and Innovation Network consists of four officers covering all six Gulf Cooperation Council countries, with the Head of Team leading from Doha.
+The Gulf Science and Innovation Network consist of three officers covering all six Gulf Cooperation Council countries, with the Head of SIN (Gulf) leading from Doha.
 In the UAE, SIN is based in the British Embassy in Abu Dhabi.
-We work closely with DIT and Prosperity teams, as well as with the British Council in the UAE.
+We work closely with DIT, Political and Prosperity teams, as well as with the British Council.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and activities in UAE, read the UK Science and Innovation Network Country Snapshot.